matter-labs/zinc/zinc-book/src/05-variables-and-types/02-types/05-enumerations.md

 # Enumerations

-Enums allow you to define a type by enumerating its possible values.
-Only simple C-like enums are supported for now, which are groups of constants, following the Rust syntax:
+These allow you to define a type by enumerating its possible values.
+Only simple C-like enums are supported for now, which are groups of constants:

 ```rust,no_run,noplaypen
 enum Order {